P4Archive/p4paraqum/examples/simple_router/Readme.md

 cd mininet
 sudo python ./1sw_demo.py

-(in a different terminal, going back one step) ./send_cmd.sh
+(In a different terminal, going back one step) ./send_cmd.sh

+Then try to ping using
+mininet> h1 ping h2